Ortiz hat-trick sees Town Under-13s to win over Pinhoe

 However, the Town youngsters made a bright start and might have taken a first minute lead had leading scorer Tyler Cunningham Ortiz not spurned a gilt-edged chance!

-Ortiz and team mate, Will Lucas, were both then denied by the impressive Pinhoe goalkeeper before midfielder Adam Watts broke the deadlock with a trademark ‘rocket’ of a shot that arrowed its way into the top corner of the net from 25-yards – that, the midfielders 11th goal of the campaign.
+Ortiz and teammate Will Lucas were both then denied by the impressive Pinhoe goalkeeper before midfielder Adam Watts broke the deadlock with a trademark ‘rocket’ of a shot that arrowed its way into the top corner of the net from 25 yards – that being the midfielder’s 11th goal of the campaign.

 Pinhoe had an immediate chance to level, but Town goalkeeper Mat Burke denied them with a fine save.